Orthosymplectic Chern-Simons Matter Theories: Global Forms, Dualities, and Vacua: Magnetic quivers for orthosymplectic CSM theories

 \subsubsection{Circular examples}

 So far, the magnetic quiver method has been applied to linear orthosymplectic 3d $\Ncal=4$ quiver theories.
 In this section, the analysis is showcased in circular orthosymplectic CSM quiver theories.
-This serves as proof-of-concept, but detailed fugacity maps and index computations are not feasible yet.
+This serves as proof-of-concept, where the fugacity maps are expected to follow analogously to the previous examples.